 A Family Holiday Special.
 It’s time to sparkle and shine for the holidays!
 Dance along to music from Nutcracker, join in our sing-along, and have a holly jolly Christmas with the Atlanta Symphony Orchestra and the whole family!
 If you’re very good, maybe Santa will make an appearance!

 Atlanta Ballet’s Nutcracker.
 Atlanta Ballet’s Nutcracker Returns to the Fox Theatre.
 The whimsical holiday tale takes 20 pounds of snow, eight tons of scenery, lighting, and props, and a 38-foot-tall Christmas tree to make the magic of Marya’s unbelievable story come to life.
 More than 200 of Atlanta’s young dancers will join the Atlanta Ballet professional company for this extravagant production live with the Atlanta Ballet Orchestra and the Georgia Youth Choir for all performances.
-After 56 years, Atlanta Ballet’s Nutcracker continues to be a treasured holiday tradition shared by multiple generations.
+After 55+ years, Atlanta Ballet’s Nutcracker continues to be a treasured holiday tradition shared by multiple generations.
+In 2016, we say goodbye to dancer John Welker after 22 years, and welcome a new artistic director, Gennadi Nedvigin.
 (Click here for discount tickets.)

 A Christmas Carol at Shakespeare Tavern.
 Witness storytelling come to life in a special adaptation of the classic Charles Dickens’ play about Scrooge, the three ghosts he meets and a little boy named Tiny Tim.